Protein Chia Pudding

 Can I make this ahead of time?

-My chia pudding is too thick—how can I fix it?
+My chia pudding is too thick — how do I fix it?

-Simply stir in a splash of milk until it reaches your desired consistency.
-Chia seeds continue to absorb liquid as they sit.
+Stir in a splash of milk until it reaches your preferred consistency.
+Chia seeds continue to absorb liquid as they sit, so overnight pudding will always be thicker than it was after the first 2 hours.

 Which protein powder works best?

-Use a protein powder you enjoy the taste of, since it flavors the whole pudding.
-Whey, casein, or plant-based protein powders all work—just note that some plant-based powders may thicken more.
+Use a vanilla protein powder you enjoy the taste of — since it flavors the whole pudding, this matters.
+Whey, casein, or plant-based protein powders all work.
+Note that some plant-based powders thicken the pudding more aggressively — if yours does, add an extra splash of milk.

 Save this Recipe for Later on Pinterest